Benny Binion: Criminal history

 By the end of 1936, Binion had gained control of most gambling operations in Dallas, with protection from a powerful local politician.
 He ran a famous casino known as the Top O' Hill Terrace in Arlington, as well as a horse track.
 These venues, in addition to other smaller ones in Arlington, attracted celebrities from around the nation.
 By the early 1940s, he had become the reigning mob boss of Dallas, and was seeking to take over the gambling rackets in Fort Worth.
 The local mob boss of that city, Lewis Tindell, was murdered shortly afterwards.

 With the 1946 election of Steve Guthrie as sheriff of Dallas County, Binion lost his fix with the local government and fled to Las Vegas, Nevada.
 Shortly afterward a long-running feud between Binion and Herbert Noble, a small-time Dallas gambler, boiled over when Noble refused to increase his payoff to Binion from 25 to 40 percent.
 Binion posted a reward on Noble's life, which eventually reached $25,000 and control of a Dallas crap game.
 Noble survived numerous murder attempts, sometimes narrowly escaping with gunshot wounds.
 In November 1949, his wife was killed in a car bombing intended for him.
 In retaliation, Noble planned to fly his private plane to Las Vegas to bomb Binion's house, but was restrained by local law enforcement before he could execute his plan.
 In August 1951, as Noble drove up to his mailbox, a bomb exploded nearby, killing him instantly.

+Binion was close to Dallas County sheriff Bill Decker.
+Binion stated that he and Decker were simply "goddamn good friends".
+He denied ever bribing Decker; "I never give him a dollar, never give him nothing.
+Never bought him a hat, never give him nothing".
+Decker allowed Binion's criminal operations to go on unhindered, Binion admitted that Decker "never bothered me in my operations no way, shape or form".
+They had a mutually beneficial relationship; whenever Binion wanted rivals shut down he called Decker, and whenever Decker wanted somebody run out of Dallas he called Binion.
+When Decker won the sheriff's election 1948, his campaign was financed by Binion who stated "Maybe I put up something like $3,500.
+No strings attached to that money.
+I just give it to him for old times sake".